axb157030/Sousmate/README.md

 recipeInstruc.html is the Sous Recipe Page that displays recipes the user requested or clicked on

-SousHome.html is the Sous News page displaying pictures of random recipes the user can click on to find out the recipe of.
+SousHome.html is the Sous News page displaying pictures of random recipes the user can click on to find out the recipe of

-SousIndex.html represents the home page of the website.
+SousIndex.html represents the home page of the website

+Contactold.html is the Sous Contact page I plan to update this